-- Distributed Grep:

-- Map() function emit a line if it matches a supplied pattern

-- The reduce() function is an identity function

-- Count of URL access frequency

-- Logs of web page request

-- Map() output <URL, I>.

-- Reduce() adds together all values for the same URL and emits <URL, total-count> pair

-- Distributed Sort

-- Files containing records processed

-- Map() extracts key from each record and emits <key, record>

-- Reduce() emits all pairs unchanged (framework sorts)
+- Distributed Grep: - Map() function emit a line if it matches a supplied pattern - Framework sorts the lines at Reducer Machines. - The reduce() function is an identity function (does nothing) - Count of URL access frequency - Logs of web page requests - Map() output is <URL, 1>. - Framework sorts the <URL, 1> pairs at Reducer Machines. - Reduce() adds together all values for the same URL and emits < URL, total-count> pair. - Distributed Sort - Files containing records to be sorted - Map() extracts key from each record and emits <key, record> - Framework sorts the <key, record> pairs at Reducer Machines. - Reduce() emits all pairs unchanged.